-They bought the land, the buildings and the business, with the ownership sitting with the regional council.
+They bought the land, buildings and business, with ownership sitting with the regional council.

 And that suits Mr Perry just fine.

-They began negotiating with the local councils back in 2009 after having run the holiday park for 20 years - 20 years of hard work as during busy times of the year it was "twenty-four-seven".
+They began negotiating with the local councils in 2009 after having run the holiday park for 20 years - 20 years of hard work with the busy times of year "24/7".

 Former Napier MP Chris Tremain worked for the couple as the facilitator, and Mr Perry kept in constant touch with Napier Mayor Bill Dalton, Hastings Mayor Lawrence Yule, Fenton Wilson from the Hawke's Bay Regional Council and Hastings District councillor Tania Kerr who was also involved in the process.

-For Mr Yule the result was one the region could embrace, as he said too many districts had lost "special" places which the public should be able to enjoy.
+For Mr Yule the result was one the region could embrace.
+He said too many districts had lost "special" places the public should be able to enjoy.